NoahR02/learn-odin/src/control_flow_statements/switch_statement.md

 ```

 This will now print "Ok job!" and "Good try!".
-We can also use the break keyword to *break* from a case instead of falling through.
+We can also use the break statement to *break* from a case instead of falling through.

 ## Partial Switch Statements for Enums and Unions
 Partial switch statements cover a partial amount of cases.